 First Love – Ivan Turgenev (1860, trans.
 Isiah Berlin, 1950) 106 pages

 This short tale of thwarted first love, told by a man, Vladimir Petrovich, looking back on the summer of 1833 when he was 16, manages to be both moving and funny.
-I felt for the pain of the young boy, whilst simultaneously rolling my eyes at the self-importance of teenagers (a bit how I feel watching Romeo and Juliet these days, stabbing themselves and drinking poison – kids!)
+I felt for the pain of the young boy, whilst simultaneously rolling my eyes at the self-importance of teenagers (a bit how I feel watching Romeo and Juliet these days – kids!)

 A young man is on the brink of adulthood, having just said goodbye to is tutor, when Princess Zasyekin moves in next door.
 The princess is uncouth and her house shabby: